 Stopping in with an easy seafood recipe that’s sure to be a fave.

-With punch-ya-in-the-taste-bud flavours, like briny olives, tender cod, spicy chili flakes and hearty beans, every bite is super satisfying.
+With punch-ya-in-the-taste-bud flavours, like briny olives, tender cod, crushed red pepper flakes, and hearty beans, every bite is super satisfying.

 And if you want to gild the lily here, serve with a glass of crisp white wine and you’re set!

-Why You’ll Love This Cod in Tomato Sauce Recipe
+Why We Love This Cod in Tomato Sauce Recipe

-- Made in one pot for easy clean up
+- This easy seafood dinner is made in one pot for easy cleanup.

-- Tastes amazing!
-With a rich, slightly spicy, broth and a couple of special garnishes, it’s super satisfying.
+- Of course, it tastes amazing!
+With a rich, slightly spicy, broth and a few special garnishes, it’s super satisfying.